 This two-day course was initially based on David Spaulding’s first book, Measuring Investment Performance, which was published by McGraw-Hill 20 years ago, but has since been expanded considerably.

 This class is two full days devoted to this increasingly important topic.
 Attendees will walk away with practical knowledge and an understanding of how to apply the tools necessary to calculate performance measurement attribution and interpret the results.
 If you are a CFA or CIPM, you will receive 12 CE credits for this class.
-CPAs will receive 15 CPE credits from NASBA.
 The class typically runs from 8:30 am-5:00 pm.

 Performance Measurement Attribution